grvty-labs/react-qrvideo/README.md

 This project was developed to be executed in React-Native with Redux and runs on expo.

+By performing multiple tests, I managed to transfer 10 kb / s on average, without losing image quality in QR sequences (to be able to scan correctly, even on devices with small screens).
+However theoretically, it could be transferred up to a speed of 43 kb / s

+At the moment the project only allows to transfer objects of type JSON, however, later on I hope to be able to add transfer of other types of files.

 ## Features!

   - Generates QR code sequence from an object of type JSON